Energy Transport Among Highly-Polarized Atoms: Experiment

-Upon excitation to the Stark state, atoms can immediately begin to exchange energy through dipole-dipole interactions, which spreads population to neighboring states.
+Upon excitation to the Stark cluster, atoms can immediately begin to exchange energy through dipole-dipole interactions, which spreads population to neighboring clusters.
 To study this energy transport, we must measure the distribution of population across the Stark manifold.
-Selective field ionization cannot resolve the signal from these closely spaced Stark states, but it can resolve the $36d$ state from those in the $n=34$ manifold.
-We therefore use a pulsed microwave field as shown in Fig.~\ref{fig:starkmap}(a) to drive population from the manifold states to the $d$-state.
-As the microwave frequency is scanned we measure the $d$ state population to reveal the spectrum of excited Stark states as shown in Fig.~\ref{fig:microwave}.
+Selective field ionization cannot resolve the signal from individual Stark energy levels or clusters, but it can resolve the $36d$ energy level from the $n=34$ manifold.
+We therefore use a pulsed microwave field as shown in Fig.~\ref{fig:starkmap}(a) to drive population from the manifold states to the $36d$ state.
+The microwave field is generated with an HP83623A sweep oscillator, whose output is sent through an active frequency doubler, followed by a passive frequency tripler.
+The final microwave output is emitted from a wr10 horn into the vacuum system through a 6~inch viewport.
+The horn is placed at an angle with respect to the applied static electric field so that transitions of $\Delta m = 0$ and $\Delta m = \pm 1$ can be driven.
+The tuning range of this microwave system is 75 - 120 ~GHz.